Herbert Clayton “H.C.” Moretz

 Friends and family will gather at The Venue at Café 121 following the service

-To send flowers to Herbert Clayton "H.C."
-Moretz's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Herbert Clayton "H.C."
+Moretz, please visit our floral store.